pleroux64/Task-Manager/README.md

    ```

    Then:
+   - Android: Open Expo Go and scan QR code
-   - Mobile device: Scan QR code with Expo Go (Android) or Camera (iOS)
+   - iOS: Use Camera to scan QR code (opens in Expo Go)
-   - Simulators: Press 'i' for iOS or 'a' for Android
+   - Press 'i' for iOS simulator
-   - Web: Press 'w'
+   - Press 'a' for Android emulator

 ## How to Use

 1. Adding Tasks
-   - Type your task in the input field
+   - Type task in the input field
-   - Press the + button or hit return to add
+   - Press + button or return to add

 2. Managing Tasks
-   - Tap the checkbox to complete a task
+   - Tap checkbox to complete/incomplete
-   - Tap the delete button to remove a task
+   - Tap trash icon to delete
-   - Tasks automatically move to "Completed" when checked
+   - Completed tasks automatically move to "Completed" section

-## Features
+## Third-Party Libraries

-- Add, complete, and delete tasks
+- **React Native** - Used for the task list interface and input field
+- **React** - Handles task state management with hooks
+- **Expo** - Provides our development and testing environment
-- Automatic task organization
+- **@expo/vector-icons** - Used for task action buttons
-- Task count indicators
-- Clean, simple interface
+- **TypeScript** - Ensures type safety in task structure and props

-## Libraries Used
+## File Structure

-- React Native
-- Expo
-- @expo/vector-icons
+- `components/` – Contains `TaskItem`, the reusable task component
+- `constants/` – Shared style values like colors, font sizes, spacing
+- `types/` – TypeScript interfaces (e.g., `Task`)
+- `app/` – Main screen (`index.tsx`) that handles task logic and layout